macCesar/imgconvert-cli/readme.md

 - **Custom Output Directory**: Specify a custom directory for processed images, or use the default `compressed` directory.
 - **Debug Mode**: Enable detailed logging for troubleshooting.

+## How It Works

+- The tool reads the specified source path, which can be a single image file or a directory.
+- It processes each image using the `sharp` library, applying compression, format conversion, resizing, and background color as specified.
+- The processed images are saved in a subdirectory named `compressed` within the source directory or the directory of the input file, unless a custom output directory is specified or the `--replace` option is used, in which case the original files are replaced.
+- Resizing is performed by specifying the desired width and/or height, maintaining the aspect ratio unless both dimensions are provided.

 ## Installation

 To install `imgconvert-cli`, you need to have Node.js and NPM installed on your system.
 Then, you can install the module globally using: